-- The treaty covers the three accident years from 1 February 2016 on a funds withheld basis, extendable for a further three accident years.
-It is assumed for planning purposes that the agreement is renewed for in a similar form for the duration of the plan. - The quota share arrangement applies to AICL's residual claims and premiums after the impact of the excess of loss arrangements described above. - AICL retains 25% of the residual earned premiums and incurred claims.

-- Investment and other income and all expenses and levies are shared in the same proportions. - The treaty covers all motor policies, regardless of distribution channel. - All earned premiums and incurred claims on or after 1 February 2016 are included, other than in respect of earned premiums and incurred accidents arising from new business written by Saga Services prior to 1 July 2015 and renewal business written by Saga Services prior to 1 August 2015. - The reinsurer's exposure for any given accident year is limited to a loss ratio of 120%.
-Any exposure with a loss ratio greater than 120% will return to AICL. - There are no sliding commission scales in this arrangement as AICL and the reinsurer's experience is aligned. - A profit share arrangement applies at the point of commutation, 3 years after the expiry of the contract.
+- The treaty covered the three accident years from 1 February 2016 to 31 January 2019 on a funds withheld basis. - The quota share arrangement applied to AICL's residual claims and premiums after the impact of the excess of loss arrangements described above. - AICL retained 25% of the residual earned premiums and incurred claims. - Investment and other income and all expenses and levies were shared in the same proportions. - The treaty covered all motor policies, regardless of distribution channel. - All earned premiums and claims incurred between 1 February 2016 and 31 January 2019 are included, other than in respect of earned premiums and incurred accidents arising from new business written by Saga Services prior to 1 July 2015 and renewal business written by Saga Services prior to 1 August 2015. - The reinsurer's exposure for any given accident year was limited to a loss ratio of 120%.
+Any exposure with a loss ratio greater than 120% would have returned to AICL. - There were no sliding commission scales in this arrangement as AICL and the reinsurer's experience was aligned. - A profit share arrangement applies at the point of commutation, 3 years after the expiry of the contract.